 Jimmy Tse was a friend of fellow Chiuchow tycoon Ngan Shing-kwan and from 1982 until his death in 1990 at the age of 83, he served as a director of the Ngan family’s China Motor Bus, a position which his fifth son Tse Yiu-wah (謝耀華) also held from 2004 through 2015 and Ngan was also one of his pallbearers at Jimmy’s funeral alongside Liu Chong Hing Bank chairman Liu Lit-man and senior government official Thomas Lee Chun-yon.

 Yiu-wah continued the family’s legacy of transpacific maritime services having served as the Southeast Asia regional manager for the container line Sea-Land Services.
 Jimmy had 3 wives who bore him 9 sons and 9 daughters.
+His eldest son Tse Yiu-kai (謝耀佳) served on the board of Lok Sin Tong and was president of the Central Lions Club.
 His descendants continue to add to the family’s property portfolio and acquired the 4 year old Dotcom House at 128 Wellington Street in Central at a court auction in November 2000 for HK$100.5 million.

 Top picture: Mary Wong (wheelchair bound in the centre) cutting the ribbon at the opening of the Tse Clansmen’s Association clubhouse at 227 Nathan Road (where it is still based) on October 1966.